upkarlidder/ibm-cloud-education-summit/serverless/README.md

 *If this command executes successfully, you have verified that the IBM Cloud CLI and Cloud Functions plugin have been installed and configured correctly.
 If this does not work, please contact the workshop organiser to provide assistance!*

-# Application 1: Create Serverless Actions and APIs
+# Step 2: Create Serverless Actions and APIs

 This exercise will introduce the [IBM Cloud Functions Web UI](https://console.bluemix.net/openwhisk/).
 This application helps to manage your IBM Cloud Functions applications from a web browser, rather than using the command-line.